-- Observation of workplace practice supported by personal interviews - Practical display with personal interview, presentations or documentation - Case studies
+- Project work - Written reports supported by practical assignments or tasks for individual assessment - Observation of workplace practice supported by personal interviews - Practical display with personal interview, presentations or documentation - Case studies.

 Holistic assessment with other units relevant to the industry sector, workplace and job role is recommended.